Richard Nixon: Governmental initiatives and organization

 Nixon advocated a "New Federalism", which would devolve power to state and local elected officials, though Congress was hostile to these ideas and enacted few of them.
 He eliminated the Cabinet-level United States Post Office Department, which in 1971 became the government-run United States Postal Service.

 Nixon was a late supporter of the conservation movement.
 Environmental policy had not been a significant issue in the 1968 election, and the candidates were rarely asked for their views on the subject.
 Nixon broke new ground by discussing environmental policy in his State of the Union speech in 1970.
 He saw that the first Earth Day in April 1970 presaged a wave of voter interest on the subject, and sought to use that to his benefit; in June he announced the formation of the Environmental Protection Agency (EPA).
 He relied on his domestic advisor John Ehrlichman, who favored protection of natural resources, to keep him "out of trouble on environmental issues."
-Other initiatives supported by Nixon included the Clean Air Act of 1970 and the Occupational Safety and Health Administration (OSHA), and the National Environmental Policy Act required environmental impact statements for many Federal projects.
+Other initiatives supported by Nixon included the Clean Air Act of 1970, the Occupational Safety and Health Administration (OSHA), and the National Environmental Policy Act which required environmental impact statements for many federal projects.
 Nixon vetoed the Clean Water Act of 1972—objecting not to the policy goals of the legislation but to the amount of money to be spent on them, which he deemed excessive.
 After Congress overrode his veto, Nixon impounded the funds he deemed unjustifiable.

 In 1971, Nixon proposed health insurance reform—a private health insurance employer mandate, (Note: Voluntary for employees) federalization of Medicaid for poor families with dependent minor children, and support for health maintenance organizations (HMOs).
 A limited HMO bill was enacted in 1973.
 In 1974, Nixon proposed more comprehensive health insurance reform—a private health insurance employer mandate and replacement of Medicaid by state-run health insurance plans available to all, with income-based premiums and cost sharing.

 Nixon was concerned about the prevalence of domestic drug use in addition to drug use among American soldiers in Vietnam.
 He called for a war on drugs and pledged to cut off sources of supply abroad.
 He also increased funds for education and for rehabilitation facilities.

 As one policy initiative, Nixon called for more money for sickle-cell research, treatment, and education in February 1971 and signed the National Sickle Cell Anemia Control Act on May 16, 1972.
 (Note: See especially page 2 (after introductory material) in which a bar graph displays NHLBI funding for sickle cell research from FY 1972 through FY 2001, totaling $923 million for these thirty years, starting at $10 million for 1972, then about $15 million a year through 1976, about $20 million for 1977, etc.) While Nixon called for increased spending on such high-profile items as sickle-cell disease and for a war on cancer, at the same time he sought to reduce overall spending at the National Institutes of Health.